Content Area Curriculum Information

-During the 2019-2020 school year, the following content areas will be participating in the Curriculum Review Process: Science.
+During the 2020-2021 school year, the following content area will be participating in the Curriculum Review Process: Science.
 The following departments will be participating in a Continuous Improvement Cycle: K-12 Reading Intervention and K-12 Counseling.

 Curriculum Review Years

 Note: Special Education and English Language (EL) are part of each curricular area as needed.

 Responsibilities & Expectations In Review Process

 The curriculum review process is supported by the District Advisory Committee (DAC), which is an advisory committee comprised of community members, parents, school board members, a student, and staff members.
 The primary purpose of the DAC is to advise the superintendent and school board regarding curriculum, assessment, programming, and other related matters.